 While that happens, the application remains in the loading state.
 We often describe this process as TTI – time to interactive.
 It is a time expressed in (well, hopefully) milliseconds between when the icon gets selected from the application drawer and when it becomes fully interactive.

 Unfortunately, Metro – the default React Native bundler – doesn’t support tree shaking as of now.
 It means that all the code that you pull from npm and import to your project will be present in your production bundle, loaded into the memory and parsed.
 What’s worth pointing out is that it’s not the case with Hermes engine, which automatically pages only necessary <rte-code>bytecode<rte-code> into memory.

-You can use day.js (only 2Kb) which is substantially smaller and offers only the functionality you were seeking.
+You can use <rte-code>day.js<rte-code> (only 2Kb) which is substantially smaller and offers only the functionality you were seeking.

-Let’s say you want to use lodash map.
+Let’s say you want to use <rte-code>lodash<rte-code> map.
 Instead of importing the whole library, as presented here:

 You could import only a single package:

-As a result, you can benefit from the utilities that are a part of the lodash package without pulling them all into the application bundle.
+As a result, you can benefit from the utilities that are a part of the <rte-code>lodash<rte-code> package without pulling them all into the application bundle.

 Mobile is an extremely competitive environment, with lots of applications designed to serve similar purposes and fighting over the same customers.
 Faster startup time, smoother interactions and overall look and feel might be your only way to stand out from the crowd.